-Demand for our products may not increase or may decrease for many reasons, including resistance to the innovative and business-model-disruptive nature of some of our products and services, which could have a material impact on our business, financial condition, and results of operations.
+Demand for our products may not increase or may decrease due to resistance to non-traditional treatment methods, which could have a material impact on our business and operating results.

-Our products require our customers to forego traditional treatment methods.
+Our products require our customers to change from traditional treatment methods.
 For example, Invisalign treatment is a significant change from traditional orthodontic wires and brackets, and customers and consumers may not find it cost-effective or preferable.
 A number of dental professionals believe Invisalign treatment is only appropriate for a limited percentage of patients.
-Additionally, our clear aligners and iTero products utilize digital technology and some dental professionals have and may continue to resist moving to a digital platform.
-Increased acceptance of our products depends in part on the recommendations of dental professionals, professional associations, societies, and organizations, as well as other factors including efficacy, safety, ease of use, reliability, aesthetics, and price compared to competing products and traditional treatment methods.
-If demand for our products fails to increase, or decreases, our business, financial condition, and results of operations may be harmed.
+Additionally, our clear aligners and iTero products utilize digital technology and some dental professionals have been and may continue to resist moving to a digital platform.
+Increased acceptance of our products depends in part on the recommendations of dental professionals, as well as other factors including efficacy, safety, ease of use, reliability, aesthetics and price compared to competing products and treatment methods.
+If demand for our products fails to increase, or decreases, our business, including our financial and operating results, may be harmed.

-Our net revenues depend primarily on our Invisalign treatment plans and iTero scanners and declines in sales or average selling price of these products may adversely affect net revenues, gross profit, and net income.
+Our net revenues depend primarily on our Invisalign system and iTero scanners and declines in sales or average selling price of these products may adversely affect net revenues, gross margin and net income.

-Our net revenues are largely dependent on sales of our Invisalign treatment plans with clear aligners and iTero intraoral scanners.
-Of the two, we expect the Invisalign treatment plans will continue to account for the majority of our net revenues, making the widespread acceptance of the Invisalign system by orthodontists, GPs, and consumers critical to our success.
+Our net revenues remain largely dependent on sales of our Invisalign system of clear aligners and iTero intraoral scanners.
+Of the two, we expect the Invisalign system will continue to account for the majority of our net revenues, making the widespread acceptance of the Invisalign system by orthodontists, GPs and consumers critical to our success.

-The average selling prices of our products, particularly the Invisalign treatment plans, are influenced by numerous factors, including the mix of product treatment packages and timing of products sold (particularly the timing of orders for additional clear aligners for certain Invisalign products) and foreign currency exchange rates.
-In addition, we sell different products at different list prices which may differ by country.
-Our average selling prices for our Invisalign treatment plans and iTero scanners have been impacted in the past and may be adversely affected in the future if:
+The average selling prices of our products, particularly the Invisalign system, are influenced by numerous factors, including the type and timing of products sold (particularly the timing of orders for additional clear aligners for certain Invisalign products) and foreign currency exchange rates.
+In addition, we sell a number of products at different list prices which may differ based on country.
+Our average selling prices for our Invisalign system and iTero scanners have been impacted in the past and may be adversely affected in the future if:

-- we introduce new promotions, change existing promotions, or offer general or volume-based discount programs, product or services bundles, large account sales, or consumer rebate programs; - participation in promotions or programs unexpectedly increases, decreases, or changes demand in material ways; - our geographic, channel, or product mix shifts to lower priced products or to products with a higher percentage of deferred revenue; - we decrease prices on one or more products or services in response to increasing competitive pricing pressures; - we introduce new or change existing products or services, or modify how we market or sell any of our new or existing products or services; - · governments impose pricing regulations such as volume-based procurement regulations in China; or - our critical accounting estimates materially differ from actual results.
+- we introduce new promotions, change existing promotions, or offer general or volume-based discount programs, product or services bundles, large account sales or consumer rebate programs; - participation in promotions or programs unexpectedly increases, decreases or changes demand in material ways; - our geographic, channel or product mix shifts to lower priced products or to products with a higher percentage of deferred revenue; - we decrease prices on one or more products or services in response to increasing competitive pricing pressures; - we introduce new or change existing products or services, or modify how we market or sell any of our new or existing products or services; - governments impose pricing regulations such as volume-based procurement regulations in China; or - our critical accounting estimates materially differ from actual behavior or results.

-To stimulate product and services demand, we have a history of offering volume discounts, price reductions, and other promotions to targeted customers and consumers and releasing lower priced products.
-These promotional campaigns and lower priced products have had, and may in the future have, unexpected and unintended consequences, including reduced net revenues, gross margins, operating margin, net income, average selling prices, and volume
+To stimulate product and services demand, we have a history of offering volume discounts, price reductions and other promotions to targeted customers and consumers and releasing lower priced products.
+These promotional campaigns and lower priced products have had, and may in the future have, unexpected and unintended consequences, including reduced gross margins, profitability and average selling prices, net revenues, volume growth, and net income.

-Competition in the markets for our products is increasing and we expect aggressive competition from existing competitors, other companies that introduce new technologies or products in the future, and customers who alone or with others create orthodontic appliances and solutions or other products or services that compete with us.
+Competition in the markets for our products is increasing and we expect aggressive competition from existing competitors, other companies that introduce new technologies or products in the future and customers who alone or with others create orthodontic appliances and solutions or other products or services that compete with us.